jhwaffles/jhwaffles.github.io/_posts/Parents-Visit.md

 ### Aftermath (August)

 Dad continued to provide updates on his weight.
 My parents took parts of the 3 week program and continued on with it.
-They continued to be mindful of their food and limit carbs and went on walks nearly every day.
-It was even more exciting to see my dad continue to lose weight.
+For example, fruits were introduced but they continued to limit breads and grains, and went on walks nearly every day.
+My dad noticed stomach aches directly after drinking the morning shake, so we cut that out (We have a hunch it was due to stomach's ability to process the high fiber amounts).
+Overall, It was even more exciting to see my dad continue to lose weight as a continuation of the plan.

 | ![](/docs/assets/weight_chart_zoom_out.png) |
 | :-----------------------------------------: |
 |               _Weight Chart_                |

-Approximately a month after the program, my dad was <82 kg, over 7 kg lower than the start (2 months ago)!
+Approximately a month after the program, my dad was under 82 kg, equating to **15.4 lbs (7 kg) loss in 2 months!!**

 We also wanted to help my parents expand their exercise beyond walking.
 We decided to go to the park nearby to demonstrate some stretching and exercises (led by Cynthia).